Norweig1an/Norweig1an.github.io/_pages/about.md

 My research focuses on **dexterous manipulation**, **tactile sensing**, and **end-effector design**.
 I'm particularly interested in the intersection of robotics and AI, and always open to discussing potential collaborations or research exchanges.

-I welcome collaborations with undergraduate researchers and industry partners passionate about dexterous manipulation and haptic systems, particularly those interested in transforming lab research into real-world applications through prototype development or industrial problem-solving - feel free to reach me!
+I welcome collaborations with researchers and industry partners passionate about dexterous manipulation and haptic systems, particularly those interested in transforming lab research into real-world applications through prototype development or industrial problem-solving - feel free to reach me!